kristini01/R_Studio_Work/README.md

 # R_Studio_Work
-This contains course work I have done using R Studio.
+This section contains course work I have done using R Studio.
+I learned R through the Google Data Analyics Course and have been practicing with other small courses since.